zwettemaan/CRDT_UXP/mddocs/docs.md

 - `sourceText`: optional launcher text used for sync-mode inspection
 - `requireSourceInspection`: reject when `sourceText` is not supplied
 - `allowAsyncToken`: allow inspected source containing `async`
-- `clearPending`: set to `false` to keep the previous queue instead of replacing it
-- `engineName`: custom persistent ExtendScript engine name
+- `clearPending`: accepted for backward compatibility; currently ignored
+- `engineName`: accepted for backward compatibility; currently ignored
-- `taskName`: custom idle-task name
+- `taskName`: accepted for backward compatibility; currently ignored

 If you want fail-loud inspection for file-based launchers, pass the same source text you wrote to disk as `options.sourceText` and set `requireSourceInspection: true`.

-### `clearUXPScriptBridge(options)`

-Removes the current bridge idle task and clears any queued runs for the selected task name.

-Use this if a project wants explicit teardown before panel shutdown or before switching bridge names.

 ## Bridge Flow

 The bridge path is:

 1. panel code calls `crdtuxpIDSN.doUXPScript(...)` or `crdtuxpIDSN.doUXPScriptFile(...)`
-2. CRDT_UXP executes an ExtendScript bridge through `app.doScript(..., ScriptLanguage.JAVASCRIPT)`
-3. that bridge installs or reuses a persistent ExtendScript engine
-4. the bridge creates a named idle task, removing stale duplicates first
+2. `doUXPScript(...)` writes a temporary `.idjs` payload file, while `doUXPScriptFile(...)` uses the supplied path directly
+3. CRDT_UXP stores the payload path on an InDesign label and launches `crdtuxpIDSN_bridge_runner.idjs` with `app.doScript(..., ScriptLanguage.UXPSCRIPT)`
-5. on idle, the bridge disables redraw, launches the UXPScript payload with `app.doScript(..., ScriptLanguage.UXPSCRIPT)`, then tears the idle task down when the queue is empty
+4. the runner waits for the InDesign app, disables redraw, and launches the payload with `app.doScript(..., ScriptLanguage.UXPSCRIPT)`
+5. the runner finalizes and returns without keeping a persistent engine or idle-task queue alive

-This is intentionally convoluted.
-The point is not elegance.
-The point is moving the InDesign-facing work onto a host-owned script path.
+This is intentionally small.
+The point is moving the InDesign-facing work onto a host-owned script path, not keeping extra bridge state alive.

 ## Logger Behavior In Bridged UXPScript